Binaural (album): Commercial performance

 Binaural sold 226,000 copies during its first week of release and debuted at number two on the Billboard 200 album chart.
 It was held off the top spot by the Britney Spears album, Oops!...
 I Did It Again.
 Binaural became the first Pearl Jam studio album to fail to reach Platinum status.
-Binaural has been certified gold by the RIAA, and, as of 2013, has sold 850,000 copies in the United States according to Nielsen SoundScan.
+Binaural has been certified gold by the Recording Industry Association of America (RIAA), and, as of 2013, has sold 850,000 copies in the United States according to Nielsen SoundScan.
 The album topped the charts in New Zealand, where it was certified Platinum, and Australia, where it went Platinum and ended as the 36th best-selling record of the year.

 Two singles were released from Binaural.
 The lead single, "Nothing as It Seems", was issued on April 25, 2000, entered the Billboard Hot 100 at number 49, and reached number three on the Mainstream Rock charts.
 The album's other single, "Light Years", was released on July 10, 2000, and did not chart on the Hot 100, but it did place on the Mainstream Rock and Modern Rock charts.